H1dd3n00b/KQL-Threat-Hunting-Analytics/Initial Access/Anomalous New IP Address Usage.md

 };
 // === Parameter configuration ===
 let trainPeriodStart = ago(365d); // 365 days ago
-let detectPeriodStart = now() - 1h; // Lookback is set to 1 hour.
+let detectPeriodStart = now() - 1d; // Lookback is set to 1 day.
 Adjust this to your desired lookback period, for example change to -30d for the past 30 days. let endDetection = now(); // Dynamic end
 SigninLogs
 | invoke detect_anomalous_new_entity_fl(